Hugo von Heidenstam: Other work

 von Heidenstam was chairman of the Swedish Association of Graduate Engineers' (Svenska Teknologföreningen) Department of Civil Engineering from 1933 to 1935, member of the Institution of Civil Engineers in London and the American Society of Civil Engineers as well as board member of the Institute of Swedish Foreign Service (Institutet för Svensk Utlandstjänst) from 1934 to 1936.
 He was the Swedish representative at the Permanent International Association of Navigation Congresses in Brussels from 1947 to 1957 (honorary member in 1958).

 von Heidenstam was chairman of the Association for Inland Waterways (Föreningen för inre vattenvägar) in Stockholm from 1949 to 1959 (honorary member in 1959) and chairman of the board of AB Vägförbättringar in 1942.
 He was chairman of the Swedish-Iranian Association (Svensk-iranska föreningen) in 1949 and the Swedish-English Association (Svensk-engelska föreningen) in Stockholm from 1955 to 1957 (vice chairman from 1945 to 1955, honorary member in 1957). von Heidenstam was also vice chairman of the Swedes Worldwide Association (Utlandssvenskarnas förening) in Stockholm and chairman of its working committee in 1944.

 Personal life

-On 31 May 1917 he married the baroness Eva Margareta Gyllenkrok (1892–1982), the daughter of Navy commander, baron Axel Thure Christian Gyllenkrok and Elin Emma Ulrika Frick.
-He was the father of Axel Gerhard Hugo (born 1918), Hedda Margareta (born 1921), Eva Jeanette (1923–2003) and Carl Werner (born 1928). von Heidenstam died on 27 July 1966 and was buried at Åkers Cemetery in Åkers styckebruk.
+On 31 May 1917 he married the Baroness Eva Margareta Gyllenkrok (1892–1982), the daughter of Captain (N), Baron Axel Thure Christian Gyllenkrok and Elin Emma Ulrika Frick.
+They had four children: Axel Gerhard Hugo (born 1918), Hedda Margareta (born 1921), Eva Jeanette (1923–2003), and Carl Werner (born 1928).

+Death

+von Heidenstam died on 27 July 1966 and was buried at Åkers Cemetery in Åkers styckebruk.